DIAGNijmegen/node21/algorithms/noduledetection/README.md

 Input_dir/
 ├── metadata.csv
 ├── Images
-│   ├── 1.mhd
+│   ├── 1.mha
-│   ├── 2.mhd
+│   ├── 2.mha
-│   └── 3.mhd
+│   └── 3.mha
 ```
-The algorithm should train a model by reading the images and associated label file (metadata.csv) from input directory and it should save the model file to the output folder.
-Model file (*model_retrained*) should be saved to the output folder **frequently** since the containers will be executed in training mode within predefined time-limit, and it can be stopped before the training (defined number of epochs) is completed.
+The algorithm should train a model by reading the images and associated label file (metadata.csv) from the input directory and it should save the model
+file to the output folder.
+The model file (*model_retrained*) should be saved to the output folder **frequently** since the containers will be executed in
+training mode with a pre-defined time-limit, and training could be stopped before the defined stopping condition is reached.

 The algorithms should have the possibility of running in four different phases depending on the pretrained model in test or train phase:
 1. ```no arguments``` given (test phase): Load the 'model' file, and test the model on a given image.
 This is the default mode.